 Lisbon is one of the oldest and most beautiful cities in Europe.
-In this guide I'll show you the best things to do in Lisbon, Portugal as well as restaurants, tours and some lesser known attractions.
+In this guide I'll show you the best things to do in Lisbon, Portugal as well as restaurants, tours and hotels.
+Additionally I give you some valuable Lisbon tips for some lesser known attractions.

 - Alfama is the oldest neighborhood of Lisbon and contains the majority of historical sights and Fado bars.